 I can start on your project immediately and looking forward to working with you.

 Make sure you don’t sound desperate or amateur.
 Avoid phrases like “I will wait for your response,” or “I want to work with you/your project.”

 Over to you

-The proposal is a way to create your first impression and so you have to make sure you create a lasting impression.
+The proposal is a way to create your first impression.
+So make sure you create a lasting first impression.